Babar's Museum of Art: Plot summary

 As the elephants in Celesteville took to motoring, the city's train station lost its original purpose.
 Queen Celeste decided to convert the station into an Art museum to showcase all the artworks she and Babar had collected over the years.

 When the museum was opened, the adult elephants patiently explained to the young elephants different perspectives on art appreciation.

+Reception

+Babar's Museum of Art was well received by critics, including a starred review from Publishers Weekly, who described the book as a "whimsical, wry caper".
+Kirkus Reviews referred to the elephants' adventure as "another classically plotless but curiously appealing outing".
+They added that the book serves "as a primer for both parents and children on how to manage a family visit to an art museum" as "it cheerily offers both good and bad examples to follow and avoid".

 Trivia

 The conversion of the Celesteville's obsolete train station into a museum of art in the story is inspired by the conversion of Gare d'Orsay (Paris, France) to the now famous Musée d'Orsay.
 The design of the station in the story bears striking resemblance to the actual Gare d'Orsay, including the large clock at the facade of the station.

 In real life, the cause of obsolescence of Gare d'Orsay was its platforms became too short as longer trains came into service.
 Gare d'Orsay had been built in 1900 to serve as terminus for the Chemin de Fer de Paris à Orléans (Paris-Orléans Railway).
 It ceased to cater to long-distance rail traffic in 1939 and served only suburban rail services.

 The decision to convert it to a museum was announced in 1977.
 Listed as a historical monument in 1978, it re-opened as Musée d'Orsay in 1986.

 A number of artworks featured in the story were inspired by actual artworks found in Musée d'Orsay.